Master of Arts

 - GPA of 2.5 or higher

-- Autobiographical essay giving testimony of salvation
+- Autobiographical essay giving testimony of salvation and reason for entering the program

 - Official transcripts from all previously attended schools